Skip to main content

 1 mentions Positive Neutral Negative

-Users have reported experiencing issues with game performance, indicating difficulties in achieving smooth gameplay and seeking advice on optimal settings.
+Players have reported experiencing issues with game performance, often struggling to achieve smooth gameplay and seeking advice on optimal settings to improve their experience.

 Buy Nephise: Ascension